shatakshii02/research-ai-agent/README.md

 # 🔎 AI Research Agent – Internship Assignment

-This project is a simple **AI Research Assistant** built as part of my internship take-home task.
+This project is a simple AI Research Assistant.

 It takes a user query, finds relevant sources online, extracts their content, summarizes it using an LLM, saves the results into a database, and provides a Streamlit web UI to view current and past reports.